moekiorg/active_mcp/README.md

 ### Authorization for Tools

-You can control which tools are visible and accessible to different users by overriding the `authorized?` class method:
+You can control which tools are visible and accessible to different users by overriding the `visible?` class method:

 ```ruby
 class AdminOnlyTool < ActiveMcp::Tool